Are you planning your trip to Greece and you are looking for the best things to do in Lefkada, one of the most impressive islands in the Ionian Sea?

 One of the best experiences to have while in Lefkada is to join a day boat trip around the island.
 This is an amazing way to reach several beautiful but isolated coves of Lefkada while enjoying traditional local meals and drinks on board.

 Set sail for Meganisi, the island across Nidri, or take the ferry along with your car there and explore the whole island.
-Meganisi’s villages (Vathy, Spartochori, Katomeri) are very picturesque and traditional looking.
+Meganisi’s villages (Vathy, Spartochori, Katomeri) are very picturesque and traditionally looking.
 If you have time, the green island is worth an exploration of its own!

 One of the best-guided tours to take from Nidri is the Guided Cruise to Meganisi with Lunch & Swimming.